 Affiliates of certain of the sales agents are lenders under EPO's multi-year revolving credit facility or its 364-day revolving credit agreement, or may hold EPO's commercial paper notes, and, accordingly, may receive a portion of the proceeds of this offering if we use any net proceeds of this offering to repay debt.
-In general, EPO's indebtedness under its multi-year revolving credit facility, its 364-day revolving credit agreement and its commercial paper program was incurred for working capital purposes, capital expenditures and other acquisitions.
-As of December 15, 2020, EPO had no borrowings outstanding under its multi-year revolving credit facility, which bears interest at a variable rate.
-Amounts borrowed under EPO's multi-year revolving credit facility mature in September 2024.
-As of December 15, 2020, EPO had no borrowings outstanding under its 364-day revolving credit agreement, which bears interest at a variable rate.
-Amounts borrowed under EPO's 364-day revolving credit agreement mature in September 2021, although EPO may elect to have the entire principal balance then outstanding under such agreement continued as non-revolving term loans for a period of one additional year, payable in September 2022.
-As of December 15, 2020, EPO had no short-term notes outstanding under its commercial paper program.
+In general, EPO's indebtedness under its multi-year revolving credit facility, its 364-day revolving credit agreement and its commercial paper program was incurred for working capital purposes, capital expenditures, acquisitions and general company purposes.
+As of September 14, 2023, EPO had no borrowings outstanding under its multi-year revolving credit facility, which bears interest at a variable rate.
+Amounts borrowed under EPO's multi-year revolving credit facility mature in March 2028, although EPO may elect to extend the maturity date for one additional year by delivering a request before the existing maturity date with required lender consent.
+As of September 14, 2023, EPO had no borrowings outstanding under its 364-day revolving credit agreement, which bears interest at a variable rate.
+Amounts borrowed under EPO's 364-day revolving credit agreement mature in March 2024, although EPO may elect to have the entire principal balance then outstanding under such agreement continued as non-revolving term loans for a period of one additional year, payable in March 2025.
+As of September 14, 2023, EPO had \$1.1 billion in principal amount of short-term notes outstanding under its commercial paper program, which had a weighted-average maturity of 6 days, and the weighted-average interest rate on such commercial paper debt was approximately 5.492% per annum.
 For additional information, please read "Plan of Distribution" within this prospectus supplement.

-MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES
+MATERIAL TAX CONSEQUENCES

 The tax consequences to you of an investment in our common units will depend in part on your own tax circumstances.
-This section should be read in conjunction with the risk factors under the caption "Tax Risks to Common Unitholders" in our most recent Annual Report on Form 10-K and with "Material Tax Consequences" in the accompanying prospectus, which provides a discussion of the principal federal income tax considerations associated with our operations and the purchase, ownership and disposition of our common units.
+This section should be read in conjunction with the risk factors under the caption "Tax Risks to Common Unitholders" in our most recent Annual Report on Form 10-K and with "Material Tax Consequences" in the accompanying prospectus, which provides a discussion of the principal U.S. federal income tax consequences associated with our operations and the purchase, ownership and disposition of our common units.
 The following discussion is limited as described under the caption "Material Tax Consequences" in the accompanying prospectus.
 You are urged to consult with your own tax advisor about the federal, state, local and foreign tax consequences particular to your circumstances.